eylonK14/SystemProgramming2_Ex4/README.md

 ## Execution

-The are two files being executed in the project : `demo` and `test`.
+The are two files being executed in the project: `demo` and `test`.
 `demo` is used to showcase a main program that demonstrates how the program works.
 `test` is used to showcase the testing done on the various functions of the project.
-In order to execute the project, preform the following commands in the terminal:
+In order to execute the project, perform the following commands in the terminal:

 ```make
 make tree # will execute the demo file